alphagov/support/README.md

 ## Nomenclature

 - **Feedback**: All the data received from contact forms is considered to be "feedback" of some form or other and relates to pages published on GOV.UK.
-- **Anonymous Contact**: Part of the feedback collected by this app is anonymous, when it's submitted via an anonymous contact form in the [feedback app][feedback].
+- **Anonymous Contact**: Part of the feedback collected by this app is anonymous, when it's submitted via an anonymous contact form in the [feedback app](https://github.com/alphagov/feedback).
 - **Named Contact**: In contrast with the `Anonymous Contact` feedback, this is submitted via a form that will require you to identify yourself.
 This data is sent directly to the `support` app.

 ## Technical documentation

 This is a Ruby on Rails application which collects feedback and creates tickets based on it.
 It collects data from two sources:
-- its own forms which can be accessed by [signon][signon] users
+- its own forms which can be accessed by [signon](https://github.com/alphagov/signon) users
-- contact forms from the [feedback app][feedback]
+- contact forms from the [feedback app](https://github.com/alphagov/feedback)

 The data collected from either the `feedback` app or its own forms is then used to create and submit Zendesk tickets.

-Even though it is not public facing, the `support` app does receive data from the [feedback app][feedback], which collects data via contact forms rendered on GOV.UK.
+Even though it is not public facing, the `support` app does receive data from the [feedback app](https://github.com/alphagov/feedback), which collects data via contact forms rendered on GOV.UK.

 #### Types of requests from the Support app forms

 The support app lets people who use the GOV.UK publishing tools ask for specific help from the GOV.UK team.

 The types of forms and their purpose are listed below:
 - "Content advice and help": Asking for help or advice on any content problems.
 Request short URLs, topical event pages, groups or manuals
 - "Content changes and new content requests": Request changes to GOV.UK content managed by GDS content designers
 - "Unpublish content": Request to unpublish content